-RADIUS IP: Specify RADIUS Authentication server address.
+RADIUS IP: Specify the IPv4 address of RADIUS authentication server.

 RADIUS Secret: The identification number assigned to each RADIUS authentication server with which the client shares a secret.

 Reauthentication Enabled: Enable or disable Reauthentication.

 Reauthentication Period(seconds): Specify a period of reauthentication time that a client authenticates with the authentication server.